What to Pack for Nashville – Are You Ready for Music City?

 Camera Gear and Tech

 I had to up my photography game when I started running this travel blog, but I loved taking pictures long before I started this blog.
 For me, smart phones and those compact digital cameras just didn’t cut it.
 A DSLR camera may seem intimating to some at first because they have so many more buttons, but even just using the camera on auto mode and pressing the little black button to take a picture will often take a better quality picture than what you might otherwise get on a compact digital camera.
+If you’re looking to get a DSLR for the first time, I recommend checking out these travel cameras.

 If you’re more into photography and like to use different lenses, you can see which lenses I was glad I brought to Nashville and which ones I probably could have left at home.